 Buying property under trust to avoid ABSD?

 Over the past years, Singapore government has introduced a series of “cooling measures” to control property demands and prices.
-The latest cooling measure was implemented in mid-2018, just before the fast-rising property prices surpass its previous peak of 2013.
+A previous cooling measure was implemented in mid-2018, just before the fast-rising property prices surpass its previous peak of 2013.
+In the latest cool measure in Dec 2021, the ABSD rates were revised upwards.

 The intent is not to dampen the residential property market, but to curb speculative activities to stabilise the property prices.